8 Nights 9 Days Land of Happiness Tour

 Day 9: Paro Departure

-In the morning after breakfast your tour guide from Access Bhutan Tours will escort you to the Paro airport for your flight to your onward destinations.
+In the morning after breakfast your tour guide from Bhutan All Seasons Tours will escort you to the Paro airport for your flight to your onward destinations.

 End of the Bhutan Tour